darrylo/GW2EventExplorer/README.md

   If you want iOS/android/WP7 smartphone/tablet notifications, you need to buy and configure one of the notification apps supported by growl-for-windows.
   See the growl-for-windows website for supported apps (some of which also work on tablets).
-Note that you'll have to do additional app-specific= configuration.
+Note that you'll have to do additional app-specific configuration.

   Personally, for iOS, I happen to like the [Prowl